fossabot/raccoon-siem/README.md

 Currently, [console](https://github.com/tephrocactus/raccoon-console) is in early development stage.

 ## Architecture overview
-Raccoon SIEM has quite flexible architecture which can be simplified or extended to meet user's needs.
+Raccoon SIEM has quite flexible architecture which can be simplified or extended to meet your needs.
+It means that if you don't need correlation, you can ommit correlator deployment.
+Or, in case you need some extra processing, you can attach your own services to Raccoon Bus or configure our service endpoint as a destination of collector or correlator.
 One common example might look like this:

 ![Architecture overview](https://github.com/tephrocactus/raccoon-siem/blob/master/docs/example_arch.png)